Skip to content

 1. 2021 — present

-Software Developer & Access Controller · Die Bosveld
+Software Developer & Access Controller (part-time) · Die Bosveld

-Built the venue's NFC + QR ticketing system with Gerhard van Staden — a no-code build that digitized every product the venue sells.
+Built the venue's NFC + QR ticketing system with Gerhard van Staden — a no-code build that brought every product the venue sells into one integrated system.

 3. 2020 — 2024